qqh123456/THNN/README.md

 # THNN
-Improved Hierarchical Attention Networks for Cyberbullying Detectionon the Microblog Social Network These models are tested on our dataset
+Improved Hierarchical Attention Networks for Cyberbullying Detectionon the Microblog Social Network.
+These models are tested on our dataset